HMS Cockchafer (1812): Royal Navy

 In March 1814 Mr. George Jackson assumed command of Cockchafer.

 Cockchafer was sent to Nassau, New Providence, to protect the coasting-trade, and to escort convoys to Havana and the Gulf of Mexico.

 On 28 July Cockchafer sailed to Pensacola in company with HMS Sophie.
 They were carrying British Agent Woodbine (an honorary captain in the Corps of Colonial Marines) and supplies to Britain's Creek, Chocktaw, and other allies there.

-Cockchaser then carried despatches for the Commander-in-Chief in the Chesapeake, and on her arrival there she was ordered up the Potomac to assist the British in their descent of that river, after the capture of Alexandria.
+Cockchafer then carried despatches for the Commander-in-Chief in the Chesapeake, and on her arrival there she was ordered up the Potomac to assist the British in their descent of that river, after the capture of Alexandria.

 Jackson subsequently led the starboard division in the Battle of Baltimore (September 12–15, 1814), on which occasion he took soundings.
 Cockchafer was part of the Royal Navy's bombardment squadron.
 When American cannon fire shredded her sails Admiral Cochrane had her withdraw.

 Cockchafer returned New Providence, convoying a brig carrying government stores and presents for the Indian chiefs.

 On 3 December 1814 Cockchafer captured the United States' letter of marque Aurora, of Wisscasset, Maine.
 Aurora was a schooner of four guns and 20 men, or ten 9-pounder guns and 28 men.

 Cockchafer captured the brig Java, of 160 tons (bm), on 20 December 1814.
 US sources stated that Cockchafer, 22 men, Lieutenant George Jackson, was cruising off the Chesapeake when in May 1814 she captured the American letter-of-marque Java, of eight 9-pounder guns and 22 men, after a long engagement.

 In all Cockchafer captured six American vessels, including Aurora and Java.